How to Craft Your Winning Member Engagement Strategy

 - Try this: You’ve set up overall goals for your member engagement strategy, but set little goals that you can track and measure for the smaller projects within your strategy.

-Next, it’s time to decide how you will engage your members throughout each phase of the funnel.
+Next, it’s time to decide how you will engage your members as they climb the engagement ladder.
 The right software tools are essential for executing your member engagement strategy.

 - Ask yourself: How will you engage with your target audience and make them aware of opportunities?
 Will you use marketing automation, snail mail, online community, word of mouth, search engines, social media, or a combination of tools?
 How often will you communicate?

 - Try this: Nobody wants to be bombarded by irrelevant emails, but nobody wants to miss out on an opportunity or content that’s relevant to them.
 The best approach?
-Send the right communication to the right people at the right time using engagement tools like marketing automation and online community.
+Send the right communication to the right people at the right time using marketing automation software.

 A member engagement strategy is an ongoing initiative.
 A successful engagement strategy includes ongoing opportunities for members to engage.
-This takes consistent effort on the part of your organization to deliver ongoing value to your members while making adjustments to your plan.
+This takes consistent effort on the part of your organization to deliver ongoing value to your members while making adjustments to your plan where needed.

-- Try this: Schedule time every quarter to review your metrics and your strategy.
+- Try this: Schedule time every quarter to review your metrics and your tactics.
 If you invested in tools, utilize their analytics reports to see how much progress you’ve made toward your goals.

-It’s important to have a clear outline of who among your staff is responsible for each aspect of your member engagement strategy so everyone knows for what they’ll be held accountable.
+It’s important to have a clear outline of who among your staff is responsible for each aspect of your member engagement strategy so everyone understands the expectations and their accountability.

 - Ask yourself: Who will do the work?
 Who will monitor progress?
 Who is ultimately responsible for the goals being met?

-- Try this: Since this aspect of your member engagement strategy will live across departments, it will take some interdepartmental coordination.
-Consider setting up an “engagement task force” in your organization, or at least, making sure you have a lead contact from every department.
+- Try this: Since this aspect of your member engagement strategy will likely live across different departments, it will take interdepartmental coordination.
+Consider setting up an “engagement task force” in your organization, or at least make sure you have a project lead for every department.

-- Ask yourself: How can I align our member engagement strategy with our organization’s business objectives?
+- Ask yourself: Did I align our member engagement strategy with our organization’s business objectives and value proposition?
 Do I have any member stories or quotes that will help drive the point home?
 What’s the business impact of our member engagement strategy?
-(Start with the blog post below to help you formulate the concept of your argument).

-- Try this: If you’ve successfully recruited someone from another department to help execute your member engagement strategy, see if they’ll co-present with you.
-Hearing it from two departments is even more convincing than one (and helps drive the point home that it’s an organizational need).
+- Try this: If you’ve successfully recruited people from other departments to help execute your member engagement strategy, see if they’ll co-present with you.
+Hearing it from multiple departments is even more convincing than one – and helps drive the point home that it’s an organizational need.